Trauma-Sensitive Yoga for BPD and Trauma: An 8-Week TCTSY Journey

 A structured 8-week TCTSY program offers:

-This program works alongside therapy, DBT skills, psychiatric care, and your own goals for healing.
+This program works alongside therapy, DBT skills, psychiatric care, and your personal healing goals.
 It creates a gentle, body-first pathway for reconnecting with yourself.

 A Note From Your Trauma-Informed Facilitator Kendra

 I’m Kendra, a trauma-informed yoga therapist and somatic facilitator.
-I work closely with people who live with BPD diagnoses and trauma histories, and sensitive or fast-moving nervous systems.
+I work closely with individuals who live with BPD diagnoses, trauma histories, and sensitive or fast-moving nervous systems.

-Over many years of facilitating Trauma Sensitive Yoga Therapy groups, I’ve noticed something quiet but profound: when a person’s relationship with their body begins to shift, their minds often shifts as well.
+Over many years of facilitating Trauma Sensitive Yoga Therapy groups, I’ve noticed something profound: when a person’s relationship with their body begins to shift, their mind often follows suit.

-This isn’t about controlling emotions or forcing calm.
-Instead, it’s about developing a deeper understanding of how your inner world operates — and recognising choices that may not have been visible before.
-As body awareness grows, many people begin to notice early signals of overwhelm, differentiate between activation and actual threat, and respond to themselves with more curiosity and less self-blame.
+This journey isn’t about controlling emotions or forcing calm.
+Instead, it’s about developing a deeper understanding of how your inner world operates.
+It’s about recognizing choices that may not have been visible before.
+As body awareness grows, many begin to notice early signals of overwhelm, differentiate between activation and actual threat, and respond to themselves with more curiosity and less self-blame.

 Begin Your 8-Week Trauma-Sensitive Yoga Journey